Abhiii1234/ETH-AVAX-Intermediate-Assesment/README.md

 ### Executing Program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at [Remix](https://remix.ethereum.org/).

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a `.sol` extension (e.g., `MyContract.sol`).
+Save the file with a `.sol` extension (e.g., `avalanche.sol`).
 Copy and paste the following code into the file:

 ```solidity
 // SPDX-License-Identifier: MIT